Athens & 4 Day Greek Isles Cruise

 Day 13: Athens/USA.
 Today you'll be escorted to the airport and bid farewell to Athens as you board your flight back home.
 Your exciting journey comes to an end as you arrive in the USA later today.
 Breakfast provided.

 Crete is the largest and the most rugged of the Greek islands.
 It is also the home of the great Minoan Civilization and the mythological home of Zeus.
-After a short drive through the town of Heraklion the tour will arrive at the Knossos excavations.
+This excursion takes you to visit the Knossos excavations.
 Here, Sir Arthur Evan's archeological discoveries revealed a civilization dating back to 4000 B.C., when a great empire flourished on the island of Crete.
 Based on the wealth of artifacts that were found, Evans theorized that this was the site of the ancient Minoan Kingdom.
 These findings will be viewed in detail, as your guide will lead you on a journey of discovery to learn of the sophisticated culture that flourished thousands of years ago on this island.
-The Palace, decorated with frescoes and shields houses the Hall of the Royal Guard, the Hall of the Double Axes, the King's Chamber with the alabaster throne, the Queen's Apartment, beautiful courtyards and shrines.
-Having visited this remarkable site your coaches will take you back to the Venetian lion-guarded port of Heraklion to rejoin your ship.
+The Palace, decorated with frescoes and shields, houses the Hall of the Royal Guard, the Hall of the Double Axes, the King's Chamber with the alabaster throne, the Queen's Apartment, as well as beautiful courtyards and shrines.

 Walking in the archeological site of Knossos will be on uneven gravel surfaces.
 Passengers may not be allowed to enter the site with big bags or backpacks.

 RHO-01 Medieval Tour - Acropolis of Lindos and the Citadel of the Knights

 Adult: $73, Child: $49 (Purchased Locally)

 Duration: 6 hours